zlxs1317169/ProxyAI/DESCRIPTION.md

 <!-- Plugin description -->

 ProxyAI is an AI-powered code assistant designed to help you with various programming activities.
-It's a powerful alternative to GitHub Copilot, AI Assistant, Codiumate, and other JetBrains plugins.
+It's a powerful alternative to Cursor, Windsurf, GitHub Copilot, AI Assistant, and other JetBrains plugins.

 ## Highly Configurable